provostm/face-detection/README.md

 - Download "shape_predictor_68_face_landmarks.dat"

 # Description
-Show face landmarks on live camera video.
+Show face landmarks on live video camera.

 # How to execute
 - Modify the path where you store "shape_predictor_68_face_landmarks.dat" model.